Isabel Behncke: Other activities

-Isabel studies play as an ethologist and as a direct participant to gain insights on creativity, collaboration, and well-being.
+Behncke studies play as an ethologist and as a direct participant to gain insights on creativity, collaboration, and well-being.
 In NYC she took up Improv and did a TED Residency talk on the parallels of the creative process of nature and those arising by the rules of improv, titled 'Does nature have a sense of humour?'

-Isabel has been avid traveller all her life, and enjoys music, wilderness, large dogs, horses, mountains, and connecting people and ideas.
+Behncke has been avid traveller all her life, and enjoys music, wilderness, large dogs, horses, mountains, and connecting people and ideas.

 Patagonia expeditions and history of exploration

-Isabel often participates and co-leads expeditions to Patagonia, highlighting its wild nature as well as its role in the history of exploration.
+Behncke often participates and co-leads expeditions to Patagonia, highlighting its wild nature as well as its role in the history of exploration.

 In collaboration with Congreso Futuro in January 2017 she took a group of scientists including Richard Dawkins on board the world's only 1:1 replica of HMS Beagle, the ship that took Captain FitzRoy and Charles Darwin around the world, and from whose journey the Origin of Species was eventually born.